diagrams/diagrams-doc/doc/manual.rst

   amount of space between the end of the arrow and the location it is pointing at.

-* `shaftWidth` is the stroke width of the shaft, default is 0.03.

 * `headStyle`, `tailStyle` and `shaftStyle` are used to pass in style functions like `fc blue # opacity 0.75` to customize parts of the arrow (see `ArrowOpts`).